kortschak/git_workshop/index.md

 # Collaboration

-## Presented by the Bioinformatics Hub <br> University of Adelaide
+## Presented at the Bioinformatics Hub

-University of Adelaide
+Dan Kortschak

 # Course Material